It all starts with your courageous commitment

 7 Golden Rules of Fundraising

 - Start now!
 The sooner you register, the more impact you can have in the fight to end Alzheimer’s.
 Register as an individual, join an existing team or create your own team, and then start fundraising.
 Registered but not sure where to start?
-Visit your Ride Hub and take the tour.
+Read our Fundraising Guide and then visit your Ride Hub and take the tour.

 - Share your story.
 Personalize your fundraising page with why you are riding and who you’re dedicating your Ride to.